Board of Directors

 Margaret holds a Bachelor of Science with concentration in Civil Engineering from the United States Military Academy at West Point, a Master of Science in Computer Science from Kansas State University, and a Master of Science in National Resource Strategy from the Industrial College of the Armed Forces.

-Colonel Maren Calvert, J.D., U.S Air Force (Ret), Director
+Colonel Maren Calvert, J.D., U.S Air Force (Ret), Director and Treasurer

 Maren and her family participated in the June 2018 annual SCUBA Challenge in Key West and she was elected Asst.
 Treasurer in December 2018.